View of a suspension bridge and Grey Glacier

 Approximate total time: 6-7 hours

-Highlights: beach overlooking the Dickson Glacier next to the lodge.
+Highlights: A beach overlooking the Dickson Glacier next to the lodge

 Camping Serón - Paine Lake

-The second part of the route begins, practically flat with small ups and downs.
-Shortly after descending from the slopes of Cerro Paine, you will find a CONAF (park ranger) post and a restroom, which are not usually abundant on the route.
+The second portion of the route consists of flat spaces followed by a few hills.
+Shortly after descending from the slopes of Cerro Paine, you’ll find a CONAF (park ranger) post and a restroom, (take advantage of it because the WCs are few and far between).

-This second part of the route runs close to the Paine River and is usually a very hot and humid area, so you will likely encounter many mosquitoes.
-You will cross a stretch of walkways installed to prevent erosion of some wetland areas.
-Finally, you will arrive at the Dickson Sector, equipped with camping and a lodge with a small dining room, cozy rooms, and very good showers.
+Part two of the route passes close to the Paine River, which is usually a very hot and humid area.
+This is a good time to put on some insect repellent because it’s the place you’ll most likely encounter mosquitoes.
+Next, cross a stretch of walkways installed to prevent erosion of wetland areas.
+Finally, arrive at the Dickson Sector.
+This sector features a campsite, a lodge with a small dining room, cozy rooms, and very good showers.

 💙 Howlanders Tip